rogeriochaves/langchain-docs-bot/chainlit.md

-# Welcome to Chainlit! 🚀🤖
+# Welcome to Docs Bot! 🚀🤖

+This was built using Langchain and Chainlit, and the rest of the text here is original from Chainlit.

 Hi there, Developer! 👋 We're excited to have you on board.
 Chainlit is a powerful tool designed to help you prototype, debug and share applications built on top of LLMs.